juxor/afaq/markdown/secJ3.md

 importance of a libertarian perspective on social struggle and change and how politically aware minorities work within them:

-> _"**Meaningful action,** for revolutionaries, is whatever increases the confidence, the autonomy, the initiative, the participation, the solidarity, the egalitarian tendencies and the self-activity of the masses and whatever assists in their demystification. **Sterile and harmful action** is whatever reinforces the passivity of the masses, their apathy, their cynicism, their differentiation through hierarchy, their alienation, their reliance on others to do things for them and the degree to which they can therefore be manipulated by others -- even by those allegedly acting on their behalf."_
+> _" **Meaningful action,** for revolutionaries, is whatever increases the
+> confidence, the autonomy, the initiative, the participation, the solidarity,
+> the egalitarian tendencies and the self-activity of the masses and whatever
+> assists in their demystification. **Sterile and harmful action** is whatever
+> reinforces the passivity of the masses, their apathy, their cynicism, their
+> differentiation through hierarchy, their alienation, their reliance on
+> others to do things for them and the degree to which they can therefore be
+> manipulated by others -- even by those allegedly acting on their behalf."_
-[Maurice Brinton, **For Workers' Power**, p.
+> [Maurice Brinton, **For Workers' Power** , p.
 154]

 Part of this "meaningful action" involves encouraging people to **_"act for yourselves"_** (to use Kropotkin's words).
-As we noted in [section A.2.7](secA2.md#seca27), anarchism is based on **self**-liberation and self- activity is key aspect of this.
+As we noted in [section A.2.7](secA2.md#seca27), anarchism is based on **self** -liberation and self-activity is key aspect of this.
 Hence Malatesta's argument:

-> _"Our task is that of 'pushing' the people to demand and to seize all the freedom they can and to make themselves responsible for providing their own needs without waiting for orders from any kind of authority.
-Our task is that of demonstrating the uselessness and harmfulness of government, provoking and encouraging by propaganda and action, all kinds of individual and collective activities._
+> _"Our task is that of 'pushing' the people to demand and to seize all the
+> freedom they can and to make themselves responsible for providing their own
+> needs without waiting for orders from any kind of authority.
+Our task is
+> that of demonstrating the uselessness and harmfulness of government,
+> provoking and encouraging by propaganda and action, all kinds of individual
+> and collective activities._

-> _"It is in fact a question of education for freedom, of making people who are accustomed to obedience and passivity consciously aware of their real power and capabilities.
-One must encourage people to do things for themselves."_ [**Op.
-Cit.**, pp. 178-9]
+> _"It is in fact a question of education for freedom, of making people who
+> are accustomed to obedience and passivity consciously aware of their real
+> power and capabilities.
+One must encourage people to do things for
+> themselves."_ [ **Op.
+Cit.** , pp. 178-9]

 This "pushing" people to "do it themselves" is another key role for any anarchist organisation.
 The encouragement of direct action is just as